flockonus/gartsb/README.md

 ![overview schema](https://raw.github.com/flockonus/gartsb/master/docs/overview_schema.png)

 This proposed architecture target the making of a turn based game, played by 2 or more players in closed room.
-Redis was choosen due it's low lattency, concurrency level, great concurrency support, ability to expire key, large range of data structure and and ability for pub/sub channels.
+Redis was chosen due it's low latency, concurrency level, great concurrency support, ability to expire key, large range of data structure and and ability for pub/sub channels.
 A reverse proxy (Nginx/HAproxy) that can handle websockets and long connections is used to unify multiple servers, while each of these should spawn one server instance for each cpu, via the native cluster module.
 Socket.io is used to reliably connect a wide variety of clients in a consistent way while leveraging transport technologies